licor/stone_devops_challenge/README.md

 This is your first step to enter in the wonderful world of financial market.

+## First things first

+We should be able to build all your infrastructure with small steps, or even with just one command.
+So automation and code everywhere!

 ## The Challenge

 We need to know how much you are aligned with us,